crodier/software-blog/_posts/2025-05-05-the-blueprint-software-process.md

----
-title: "The Blueprint - software delivery at scale."
-date: 2025-05-05
-layout: post
-published: true
----

-# The Blueprint - a new standard for software process delivery [DRAFT]
+# "The Blueprint" - a new standard for software process delivery

 Planning and designing software is the most critical phase of a major software delivery - problem analysis and design.